Page Module - Composing a Web Page

 Note: The code does not word-wrap.

-11. Click on the Save button and the map is displayed in the Page content text editing box.
+11. Click on the Save button.
+The map is displayed in the Page content text editing box.

 12. Click Save and display to view the Page.